Test Complete

 PLEURA: The lungs are surrounded by delicate membranes named pleura.

-• The visceral pleura is the inner membrane that covers the surface of each lung and dips into the spaces between the lobes.
+- The visceral pleura is the inner membrane that covers the surface of each lung and dips into the spaces between the lobes.

 Gas Exchange Structures

 ALVEOLI: The alveoli collect oxygen from inhaled air and transfer it to the deoxygenated and carbon dioxide-rich blood at the pulmonary capillaries.
-Simultaneously, the carbon dioxide waste is transferred from the deoxygenated blood into the lungs, to be exhaled.
+Simultaneously, the carbon dioxide waste is transferred from the deoxygenated blood into the lungs to be exhaled.

 Pulmonary Function Terms/Definitions

-SpirometryThe ability of the lungs to move air is far more complicated than it initially appears.
-There are many interacting forces that work together to keep the lungs volume closely regulated.
+The lungs' ability to move air is far more complicated than it initially appears.
+Many interacting forces work together to keep the lung volume closely regulated.
 Several complex terms and definitions have been included below for completeness.
-The most important ones to know are tidal volume, minute respiratory volume, and lung compliance.
+The most important are tidal volume, minute respiratory volume, and lung compliance.

 MINUTE RESPIRATORY VOLUME: (Tidal volume x Respiratory Rate) Defines the volume of air that either enters or exits the lungs per minute.

-VITAL CAPACITY: the maximum amount of air that can be moved by the lungs in one breath cycle. i.e. when you breathe out as much as possible, followed by taking the largest breath possible.
+VITAL CAPACITY: the maximum amount of air that can be moved by the lungs in one breath cycle. i.e., when you breathe out as much as possible, followed by taking the largest breath possible.

 RESERVE VOLUME: accounts for physiologic dead space in the lungs.
 Reserve volume cannot be exhaled.
 This volume is the amount of air in the lungs after a maximal exhalation.
 This air reserve keeps the alveoli from collapsing.